 |

-Employee record with start date, team, location
+Employee record with start date, team, and location

 |